verifiable-pdfs/blockchain-certificates/docs/issue_certificates.md

 ### Usage: `validate-certificates`
 This script can be used to validate certificates issued in the past or issued by others.
-You pass the certificates that you want to validate as arguments as well as the `hash_prefix` (if added when issuing) and whether it was issued on mainnet or testnet.
+You pass the certificates that you want to validate as arguments and whether it was issued on mainnet or testnet.

 Given the example directory structure from above and a proper config.ini file it is as simple as: